 Early in the match we had a questionable point: I thought Joel’s boast hit the tin, Joel disagreed.
 The video could not bring clearance on site, so we decided to replay the point.
 (I later checked the video on the big screen: the ball was down!)
 After that everything went my way.
 I felt the ball very well, dominated the points and thanks to Joel #teamorange serving high drops, I was able to stay in rallies that I probably should have lost.

 At the start of the second game we had some great rallies with the better end for Joel. #teamorange lead 3:1 – but I managed to win 10 points in a row.

 In the third game I could not take a significant lead.
 Joel #teamorange threw everything he had left into his strokes, fightet for each and every point in his distinctive manner.
 The rallies were now longer and they definitely left a mark.
 Joel managed to get to 9-9 after being 7-9 down.
 But it was his last rearing up, his power faded and I sailed to a magnificent 3:0.

 It felt good to leave the court as winner, as my last victory on the Squash World Tour is dated in October 2020 in Ljubljana.
 Several lockdowns and painful 5-game-losses later, I’m now back on the winning track!
 I’m looking forward to a deciding match later this year.

 Talking about tracks: On the road through Tunisia

 The day after the match we left on a trip through Tunisia.
 Our first stop was the Amphitheatre of El Jem – a great #sightsquashing location.
 We spent the night at Star Wars Hotel Sidi Idriss – a filming location for Star Wars Episode IV, A New Hope.
 After a stop at the hot spring of Ksar Ghilane we headed into the desert.
 According to our guide Anis we were the first people bringing squash rackets.
-We made good use of them as you will see soon in our videos…
+We made good use of them as you can see soon in our video: